snobu/destreamer/README.md

                                                       [boolean] [default: false]
   --noCleanup, --nc        Don't delete the downloaded video file when an FFmpeg
-                           error occurs               [boolean] [default: false]
+                           error occurs               [boolean] [default: false] --encodeVideo, --ev      Encode the video with a specify encoder.
+Set to "none" to disable video.   [string] [default: "copy"] --encodeAudio, --ea      Encode the audio with a specify encoder.
+Set to "none" to disable audio.   [string] [default: "copy"] --format, -F             The file format of the output file(s) [string] [default: "mkv"]
 ```

 Download a video -